Trust4AI/GUARD-ME/README.md

 Once GUARD-ME is deployed, requests can be sent to it via the `POST /metamorphic-tests/evaluate` operation.
 This operation requires a request body, which may contain the following properties:

 - `candidate_model`.
 Mandatory string indicating the name of the model to be evaluated.
 It is important that the given `candidate_model` is defined in the [models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/main/src/api/config/models.json).
-- `evaluator_model`.
+- `judge_model`.
 Mandatory string indicating the name of the model to be used as a judge.
-It is important that the given `evaluator_model` is defined in the [models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/refactor/src/api/config/models.json).
+It is important that the given `judge_model` is defined in the [models' configuration file](https://github.com/Trust4AI/GUARD-ME/blob/refactor/src/api/config/models.json).
 - `evaluation_method`.
 Optional string indicating the method used for the test case evaluation.
 Possible values are: "attributeComparison", "properNamesComparison", and "consistency".
 The default value is "attributeComparison".
 - `bias_type`: Optional string indicating the bias type of the test to evaluate.
 - `prompt_1`: Mandatory string indicating the first prompt of the test case to evaluate.